oladotunr/cosine/docs/configuration.rst

    # the set of configured pricing feeds to connect and subscribe to for market data consumption
    feeds:
        cosine.pricing.cryptocompare:                # [optional] the fully qualified module path of the CryptoCompareSocketIOFeed (CosineBaseFeed derivative) class to load + configure
            type: <val>                              # [feed-specific] the type of connection ("stream" only for this feed)
            endpoint: <val>                          # [feed-specific] the websockets/socket.io endpoint hostname to connect to
            port: <val>                              # [feed-specific] the port to connect to
            framework: <val>                         # [feed-specific] the framework for connectivity
            triangulator: <val>                      # [feed-specific] the REST endpoint to use to pull triangulation info for implying pricing for pairs with no direct subscription
            triangulator_throttle: <val>             # [feed-specific] the rate limit for running triangulation queries in seconds
            instruments:                             # the set of instruments to subscribe to "XTN/EUR":
-                   Ticker: "BTC"                # ticker re-mapping for the base/top-level currency "RCC/EUR":
+                   Ticker: <val>                    # ticker re-mapping for the base/top-level currency, e.g. "BTC"
-                   BaseCCY: "ETH"               # [optional] forces the feed to subscribe to RCC/ETH and then run triangulation on each price tick to calculate the RCC/EUR price
+                   BaseCCY: <val>                   # [optional] forces the feed to e.g. if the value is "ETH" for an RCC/EUR pair, subscribe to RCC/ETH and then run triangulation on each price tick to calculate the RCC/EUR price
+               "RCC/EUR": {}
-               "ETH4/EUR":
+               "ETH4/EUR": {}

-                   Ticker: "ETH"
+   # [optional] the configured primary feed, such that when "system.EventLoop: feed", this CosineBaseFeed derivative will be configured to drive the main event loop
    feed:
-       Primary: cosine.pricing.cryptocompare
+       Primary: cosine.pricing.cryptocompare        # primary feed to drive the main event loop

+   # the set of configured pricers to pipeline for processing pricing data.
+Can be used to consume raw price feed data and generate theoretical pricing or other price-derived values
    pricers:
-       Default: cosine.pricing.pricers.nullpricer
-       settings:
-           cosine.pricing.pricers.nullpricer:
-               nop: nop
+       Default: cosine.pricing.pricers.nullpricer   # a comma-separated list of pricer modules to load and pipeline in-order for pricing generation
+       settings:                                    # the set of pricer-specific configurations cosine.pricing.pricers.nullpricer: {}    # [pricer-specific] pricer configuration

+   # the configuration for the configured strategy to run
    strategy:
-       type: cosine.strategies.noddy_floater
-       settings:
-           cosine.strategies.noddy_floater:
-               Spread: 0.20
-               MaxSpread: 0.5
-               instrument_settings:
-                   "XTN/EUR":
-                       MinVol: 5
-                       MaxVol: 10
-                   "RCC/EUR":
-                       MinVol: 5
-                       MaxVol: 10
+       type: cosine.strategies.noddy_floater        # the strategy module to load and run under the algo.
+This contains the core business logic of the algo
+       settings:                                    # the set of strategy-specific settings configurations cosine.strategies.noddy_floater:         # [optional] the noddy_floater strategy settings
+               Spread: <val>                        # [strategy-specific] the % spread to maintain around the spot mid-price, e.g. 0.20
+               MaxSpread: <val>                     # [strategy-specific] the maximum % spread based on dynamic widening of quotes, e.g. 0.50
+               instrument_settings:                 # [strategy-specific] instrument specific strategy settings "XTN/EUR":
+                       MinVol: <val>                # [strategy-specific] minimum volume per quoted price step
+                       MaxVol: <val>                # [strategy-specific] maximum volume per quoted price step "RCC/EUR": {}
-                   "ETH4/EUR":
+                   "ETH4/EUR": {}
-                       MinVol: 5
-                       MaxVol: 10

 See above.